 08 of 08

 For many attendees, Carnaval in Rio actually starts and ends with the "street blocks," or individual neighborhood street parties.
 During this time, Rio locals take to the street to dance and sing behind the “trio eletricos,” giant trucks with a sound system, of their favorite band.
-Full of creativity and humor, these blocos create an energy joy in the city, and best of all, it’s free and open for the public to attend.
+Full of creativity and humor, these blocos create an energetic joy in the city, and best of all, they are free and open for the public to attend.